paulasilvatech/Design-to-Code-Dev/docs/09-github-actions/README.md

 ## 💡 Try It Yourself

 1. Create a basic CI workflow for your design-to-code project
-2. Set up a Storybook deployment workflow
+2. Set up a Storybook build workflow
 3. Implement visual regression testing with Chromatic
 4. Create a notification workflow for Slack or Discord
 5. Add code quality checks and accessibility testing